 This television image of a railroad as the "national dream" heroically spanning the wilderness to fashion a state reveals in a condensed narrative the manifold relations between technology and a Canada which can imagine.
 Here, we are encouraged to see technology as constitutive of Canada, and as a manifestation of Canada's ethos.
 The National Dream highlights, of course, the role of space-binding technology in Canada's history.
 This CBC epic reminds us that Canada exists by virtue of technologies which bind space and that the railroad permitted a transcontinental economic and political state to emerge in history.
-Furthermore, the National Dream is an instance of the discourse of technology in Canada's technological constitution.
+Furthermore, the National Dream is an instance of the discourse of technology in Canada, of its rhetoric.
+The CPR is presented as the archetypal instance of Canada's technological constitution.
 More significantly, the CPR is offered as the product of political will.
 A nation and railroad were "dreamt" of by Canada's architects and then consciously created.
 We see a Canada which imagined itself into existence.